You know her because: She is a U.S. senator from New Hampshire and was among the names circulated for Romney's running mate.

 Republicans love him because: The governor opposes the Affordable Care Act and signed a bill seeking to nullify the provision in the law that requires people to purchase health insurance.

 Democrats don't like him because: He signed a controversial mandatory ultrasound bill into law in Virginia, which requires a woman to have an ultrasound at least 24 hours before the performance of an abortion.
+[See a collection of political cartoons on the Tea Party.]

 You know her because: She is a candidate for lieutenant governor of Delaware.